tishige/CallFlowVisualizer/Readme.md

 - There are 3 ways to create flowcharts:

   1. Fetch all Architect flows from Genesys Cloud.
-  2. Specify a specific flowID and fetch from Genesys Cloud.
+  2. Specify a specific flowID or flowName and fetch from Genesys Cloud.
   3. Specify JSON file of /api/v2/flows/{flowId} result.

 ### 2.2 Create CSV file for draw.io